-Our program NinerTalent S.T.A.K.E.S - Succeeding through Teamwork, Active Feedback, Knowledge transfer, Engagement, and Support - is UNC Charlotte's performance management program.
+Our program NinerTalent S.T.A.K.E.S - Set Goals, Track Progress, Active Feedback, Knowledge Transfer, Evaluate, and Support - is UNC Charlotte's performance management program.
 The program provides tools and resources to assist in setting meaningful performance goals, promote more ongoing, two-way communication regarding these goals, and evaluate performance fairly and consistently across organizational units.
 In addition, it seeks to ensure that the EHRA Performance Appraisal Policy is implemented properly.